-If your adjusted gross income for 2016 is less than $132,000 if you’re single or less than $194,000 if you’re married, you’re eligible to contribute to a Roth IRA.
-Contributions are capped and eligibility changes frequently so make sure you’re checking with your financial advisor to make sure you qualify.
+If your adjusted gross income for 2017 is less than $132,000 if you’re single or less than $194,000 if you’re married, you’re eligible to contribute to a Roth IRA.
+Contributions are capped, and eligibility changes frequently, so make sure you’re checking with your financial advisor to make sure you qualify.
 The benefit of a Roth IRA is that contributions grow tax-free until withdrawal, typically at the age of 59 ½ years old.

 Whether Roth, SEP, or traditional, an IRA may be a good choice for those with a long-term investment horizon.
 You’re investing while you’re in your twenties or thirties and cashing out when your tax rate is significantly lower when you’re 59 ½ years or older.
 These tax-advantage accounts aren’t the only option.

 Stocks and mutual funds held outside a retirement plan are taxable investments that make sense for some investors.
-For others, they may not make sense when it comes to capital gains taxes so check with your financial advisor.
+For others, they may not make sense when it comes to capital gains taxes, so you should consult with your financial advisor.
 You may use these funds, for example, when making a large purchase prior to being eligible for funds from retirement investment accounts.

 Keep in mind that allowable contributions on some types of accounts will be capped at a lower amount when you reach a certain age.
 Check the IRS IRA Contribution and Deduction Limits or ask your financial professional.
 It’s important to know what you can do today to invest in your financial future.